enlighten0707/Body-Part-Map-for-Interactiveness/README.md

 torchvision==0.10.1
 ```
 ## Data preparation
-For HICO-DET, download the pre-calculated pose keypoint files [here](https://drive.google.com/drive/folders/16fYJ5trvMzA6ZjHIJVHcPkgTLbiZSMtl?usp=sharing), and put them into `data` folder.
+For HICO-DET&V-COCO, download the pre-calculated pose keypoint files [here](https://drive.google.com/drive/folders/16fYJ5trvMzA6ZjHIJVHcPkgTLbiZSMtl?usp=sharing), and put them into `data` folder.
 They are used for body-part saliency map calculation.

 HICO-DET dataset can be downloaded [here](https://drive.google.com/file/d/1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk/view).
 After finishing downloading, unpack `hico_20160224_det.tar.gz` into `data` folder.
 We use the annotation files provided by the PPDM authors.
 The annotation files can be downloaded from [here](https://drive.google.com/drive/folders/1WI-gsNLS-t0Kh8TVki1wXqc3y2Ow1f2R).